dthkhang/adbrv/README.md

 adbrv --status [--device <serial>]
     # Display proxy, reverse port, and frida-server status for each connected device

+adbrv --frida on [--device <serial>]
+    # Start frida-server on the device with root privileges

 adbrv --frida kill [--device <serial>]
     # Kill all running frida-server processes on the device
     # If multiple processes are found, you will be asked to confirm before killing all